 Advances on Alimony Payments (Unterhaltsvorschuss): Up to 2016 (included), children under the age of 12 who only have a single mother or a single father (who may be divorced) are eligible to advances on alimony payments, if the other parent does not live in the same household and does not provide any alimonies, or the amount provided is below the minimum alimony.
 The maximum payment period is 72 months and interruptions in the payment period are possible, for example, because the other parent temporarily pays sufficient alimonies.
 If relevant, benefits are reduced by received child benefits and respectively by widow's pensions.
-As of 1 July 2017, children between 12 and 18 are also eligible to advances on alimony payments if they are not dependent on transfers from the SGB II or if their SGB II transfers receiving parent has a gross income of minimum 600 euros.
+As of 1 July 2017, children between 12 and 18 are also eligible to advances on alimony payments if they are not dependent on means-tested transfers or if they do receive means-tested benefits but their parent has a gross income of minimum 600 euros (as described in the Sozialgesetzbuch II, SGB II).
 The maximum payment period of 72 months will no longer be applied.